How to Design a Primerus Spot-Spitter System

 The advantages of using a single pressure regulator are cost and simplicity.
 However, depending on the size and flow rate of your zones, a large regulator may be necessary.
 One choice is the Senninger Ultra High Flow 2" PRU Regulator which can supply up to 100 GPM.
 A traditional agricultural diaphragm valve in a pressure reducing configuration is also a good choice, although diapghragm valves can be more expensive and require higher maintenance than a simple fixed pressure regulator.

 Pressure control at the each Spot-Spitter

 The ultimate pressure control system is to install a very small pressure regulator at the entrance to each Spot-Spitter, ensuring that all Spitters operate at exactly the same pressure and uniformity is nearly perfect.
 GrowIrrigation has a product for this: the Primerus PC Assembly.
 Individual-emitter pressure control adds a significant amount of cost to the system, so PC Assemblies should should only be used in demanding situations which require them.
 These situations might include nurseries on hillsides where large elevation changes make it otherwise impossible to get the right pressure to each Spitter.
-PC Assemblies are also useful on high value crops such as Cannabis where high frequency irrigation is used.
+PC Assemblies are also useful on high value crops such as recreational and medicinal plants where high frequency irrigation is used.
 I will be writing a blog post dedicated to the topic of PC Assemblies in the near future.

 Get help from Grow Irrigation